 Summary

 Dark Souls: Remastered is everything you remember from the original game, with a slicker coat of paint.
-The same great gameplay, annoying enemies, challenging bosses, now with a higher framerate.
+The same great gameplay, annoying enemies, and challenging bosses, now with a higher framerate.
 If you’ve never played the first or want to dive back into the world of Lordran, then Dark Souls: Remastered is calling your name.

 Pros